dt2450/Rod-Cutting/README.md

     for rod of length lesser than x.
 Hence our iterations reduce to m per size of length x (from 1 to n), where m is the number of price options available.
     Hence overall order of the program is O(n*m) and space complexity is of the order of O(n).

+    The performance benefits of this approach over recursive approach are clearly seen through test case 8 and test case 10.

 --